-Accurately mimicking our ancestors is impossible and unnecessary and some authors in the paleo / primal / whole food blogosphere have raised concerns about using the term Paleo to describe the concept as some people are led to believe that we should try to accurately mimic our ancestor’s diet.
+Accurately mimicking our ancestors is impossible and unnecessary.
+Some authors in the Paleo / primal / whole food blogosphere have raised concerns about using the term Paleo to describe the concept that some people are led to believe as trying to accurately mimic our ancestor's diet.
 This can lead to mistakes, unnecessary dogma or an unhealthy patronizing attitude.
-A lot of people now even ask if a certain food is “Paleo”, while the correct question to ask is of that food is health promoting in the context and amount that it’s consumed, not if it’s “Paleo”.
+A lot of people now even ask if a certain food is "Paleo", while the correct question to ask is if that food is health promoting in the context and amount that it's consumed, not if it's "Paleo".

 Here are some of the critical mistakes made that originate from trying to imitate our past:

 - Avoiding starch and starchy vegetables like potatoes;

 Some cases can be made against foods that would normally be healthy for some people, but that might cause problems in some specific conditions, but shunning foods on the basis that our Paleolithic ancestors didn't have access to them is a huge mistake.
 For example, potatoes are in the nightshade family and can be a problem for some people with some autoimmune or digestive issues, but are perfectly healthy and nutritious for others.

 Those who truly understand the meaning of the concept know that Paleo represents a dietary approach based around the most likely dietary habits of humans prior to the advent of widespread grain cultivation as well as biochemical evidence of how we react to food.
 This, of course, means that modern foods are not automatically out of the question, as long as those foods are structurally and chemically similar to the foods of our evolutionary past.